 What information is optional and what’s required varies from site to site.
 On some sites phone is optional while other sites require it (read this if you do require phone), on other sites the credit card CVV code is needed while others rely on the cardholder name for their card verification mechanism.

-So while it might seem obvious to the site designer that e.g. phone isn’t required on their site but all the other payment fields are, this will by no means be obvious to the average user.
+So while it might seem obvious to the site designer that e.g. phone isn’t required on their site but all the other payment fields are optional, this will by no means be obvious to the average user.
 Users simply have no way to “intuitively know” a site’s requirements beforehand – they need to figure it out on a site-by-site basis for each and every form they fill out.
 This is why it’s necessary to indicate which fields are required and which aren’t – so users don’t have to figure it out by trial and error.